ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

   * bootloader?

 ## Power
 Perhaps variable power at 2V for 3.3V to test in low power situations

 Seems that common to sleep at end of superloop and wait for an interrupt to occur?

+For low power, sleep has to be at forefront (long and as deep as possible) We don't explicitly wait for things to happen
+More concerned with peripherals, rather than actual core

+Reduce power by reducing:
+  * Voltage, Resistance (component selection, e.g. less components in sensor)
+  * Current (less code)
+  * Time (slowly, sleep)

+Light sleep (low milliamp to microamp)
+Deep sleep (microamp)
+Hibernate (nanoamp; here things like cleanliness of board matter, e.g. flux)

+Low Power Questions (At Start):
+1. How big battery can fit and what price?
+11mm x 4mm ($5)
+Found 40mAh, 3.7V
+2. How long must unit work between charging?
+At least 24 hours
+System can average (0.004 / 24) mA
+3. What are estimated pieces of system? oled (12mA, 0), accelerometer (0.165mA, 0.006mA), battery
+on state last (), sleep state last ()
+We see that cannot be on all the time, as average current less than what battery can provide
+4. Resultant restrictions
+Tweak on percentage until average current usage is within bounds Screen only on 5% of time

+Low Power Questions (At End):
+1. Different states device can be in? on, light sleep
+2. How long in each state
+on 5 seconds every 5 minutes, i.e:
+on (5seconds, 0.02), sleep (300seconds, 0.98)
+3. How much current in each state on (12mA), sleep (0.14mA)
+4. How long device last on 40mAh battery?
+(0.004) / ((0.12 * 0.02) + (0.00014 * 0.98)) hours

+Always use internal pull-ups if possible (sometimes not because too weak), so can disable for lower power

 ## Protocols
 (TODO: give protocol speeds!)